 - 1. Number of days alive without delirium and coma in the ICU - 2.
 Number of patients with one or more serious adverse reactions to haloperidol and total number of serious adverse reactions to haloperidol - 3.
 Usage of escape medicine and dosage of escape medicine per patient - 4.
 Number of days alive without mechanical ventilation in the 90-day period - 5.
 1-year mortality post-randomisation - 6.
 EQ-5D-5L and EQ-VAS one year after randomisation.
-Patients who have died will be assigned the lowest possible EQ-5D-5L and EQ-VAS score. - Cognitive function 1-year after randomisation as assessed using RBANS score and Trail Making Test A&B at selected sites. - 8.
-A health economic analysis will be performed.
+Patients who have died will be assigned the lowest possible EQ-5D-5L and EQ-VAS score. - 7.
+Cognitive function at inclusion using IQCODE and 1-year after randomisation assessed with RBANS score and Trail Making Test A&B at selected sites. - A health economic analysis will be performed.
 The analytic details will be based on the result of the trial and specified (cost-effectiveness vs. cost-minimisation analyses).
 Outcomes will be one-year mortality and Quality adjusted Life Years (QALYs).
 The latter will be conducted on the basis of Eq-5D-5L.
 The inclusion of QALYs generates a cost-utility analysis.